react-native-maps/react-native-maps/docs/installation.md

 (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions
 {
+// The plus sign '+' below is part of the statement.
+Do NOT remove it.
+// Replace _YOUR_API_KEY_ below with your projcet's Google API Key
 +  [GMSServices provideAPIKey:@"_YOUR_API_KEY_"]; // add this line using the api key obtained from Google Console ...
 ```